ADziakon/rsschool-cv-old/cv.md

 Take new knowledge in FrontEnd, and at last I want to get a new job.
 I am good at studying.

 ## Skills
-SQL, ABL, progress 4GL, SVN, HTML, CSS, PHP.
+* HTML5, CSS3, JavaScript, PHP, OpenEdge ABL(Progress 4GL)
+* SQL, MySQL
+* SVN, GIT, GITHub
+* VS Code

 ## Code Example
 TO DO.